 - Roza Rymbaeva dedicated the song "Alia" to Great Patriotic War Kazakh sniper Alia Moldagulova.

-- Rush dedicated one of their albums "To the loving memory of Jackie and Selena".
-Jackie was the wife of drummer Neil Peart, and Selena was his daughter; they passed away within two years of each other, Jackie from cancer and Selena in a car accident.
+- Rush dedicated one of their albums "To the loving memory of Jackie and Selena."
+Jackie was the first wife of drummer Neil Peart, and Selena was their daughter; they passed away within two years of each other, Jackie from cancer and Selena in a car accident.

 - Lawrence Gowan's song Dedication is effectively dedicated to all of his fans, be they living or dead.